Cipher-Shadow-IR/Project---IRIS/README.md

 ### 🎯 Core Capabilities

 🗣️ **Voice Activated Commands**
-🔗 Opens sites like YouTube, Gmail, GitHub, Drive
-📁 Access specific folders in Drive
+  - 🧠 Understands your voice in real-time
+  - 🗣️ Talks back using speech synthesis
+  - 🔗 Opens common websites like:
+    - YouTube
+    - Gmail
+    - GitHub
+    - Google Drive (including specific folders)
-🕒 Tells the current time
+  - 🕒 Tells you the current time
-🧮 Performs calculations
+  - ➗ Performs arithmetic calculations via voice
-🌐 Launches *Infinity Compiler Hub*
+  - 🌐 Navigates to **Infinity Compiler Hub**
-🧠 More power coming soon...
+  - 🛠️ And more to come...

 ---